telerik/blazor-docs/components/editor/prosemirror-plugins.md

 ## Adding a Custom Plugin

+The ProseMirror library is JavaScript based and adding plugins to the Editor is performed through JavaScript.

-To add a custom plugin to the Editor for Blazor, use the `Plugins` parameter.
+To add a custom plugin to the Editor for Blazor, use the `Plugins` parameter (`string`).
 It accepts a `string` - the name of the JS function declared in the global scope (`window` object) that is used to provide custom ProseMirror plugins.

 The function accepts an `arguments` object with the following properties: